Anschluss: Popularity of the Anschluss

 According to Hungarian historian Oszkár Jászi, writing in 1938, the idea of Anschluss was opposed amongst most political circles in Austria.
 Jászi noted that "the annihilation of the German labor movement showed to Austrian socialism what it could expect from an Anschluss under Nazi rule", while "Austrian Catholicism realized what its fate would be under a system which crushed the great Catholic Party of Germany, the Centrum".
 It was also opposed by other groups, such as the Austrian Jews as well as "old Hapsburgist officers and officials and by a considerable part of Austrian capitalism".
 Most contemporary writers estimated that about two-thirds of Austrians wanted Austria to remain independent.

 How many Austrians behind closed doors were against the Anschluss remains unknown, but only one "unhappy face" of an Austrian in public when the Germans marched into Austria has ever been produced.
 According to some Gestapo reports, only a quarter to a third of Austrian voters in Vienna were in favour of the Anschluss.
 In most rural areas, especially in Tyrol, the support for the Anschluss was even lower.
 According to Evan Burr Bukey, no more than one-third of Austrians ever fully supported Nazism during the existence of Nazi Germany.
 According to the estimates of the Austrian government, with the voting age of 24, about 70% of Austrians would have voted to preserve the Austrian independence.
 Czech-American historian Radomír Luža estimated that between 65% and 75% of Austrians supported the continuation of Austrian independence.
 About a quarter of the Austrian population was estimated to be supportive of the NSDAP.

-On the contrary, Austrian historian Gerhard Botz argues that the Nazis did not falsify the results of the referendum and assumes that the "yes"-votes were in the range of 90 to 99 percent.
-In addition to the takeover of power that had already taken place and the intimidation of the population through terror, Botz identifies five further factors as decisive for the outcome of the “plebiscite”.
-First, Cardinal Innitzer's and Karl Renner's declarations opened the National Socialists inroads to the Catholic-conservative and socialist camps, which together comprised two-thirds of the population.
-Second, including many unemployed people in the German unemployment insurance program and recruiting them for vacant positions following the expulsion of their Jewish neighbors raised hopes that National Socialism would fulfill its social policy promises.
-Third, National Socialist propaganda powerfully emphasized that unemployment was all but eliminated in the old Reich and appealed to nationalist sentiments while building up an internal enemy through anti-Semitism.
-Fourth, the propaganda campaign was highly developed and therefore successful.
-Fifth, the National Socialists managed to reorganize their party, which helped bring about the plebiscite so quickly.
-According to Botz, this resulted in a strong mobilization of the population on the broadest possible basis, leading to the 99 percent result.